 Wear Sunglasses

 I usually always wear my sunglasses.
-First of all, I have very sun-sensitive eyes and feel like the sunglasses somehow help to some degree to block the dust, dirt, and pollution from going straight into my eye.
+First, I have very sun-sensitive eyes and feel like the sunglasses somehow help to some degree to block the dust, dirt, and pollution from going straight into my eye.

 Consider getting a good eyewash.

-If your eyes are as sensitive as mine, consider bringing some eyewash with you.
-Again you can buy some eyewash over the counter.
+If your eyes are as sensitive as mine, consider bringing eyewash.
+Again, you can buy some eyewash over the counter.
 If dust, dirt, and pollution bother you and your eyes, if you wash out your eyes every evening, you may find this will help with your comfort level for your eyes.

 Have a copy of your prescription handy

 I once purchased two pairs of eyeglasses in Hanoi, Vietnam.
-I bought them both simultaneously, so I assumed they had the same prescription.
-I went to my eye doctor in the states, showed her my glasses, and said, “I do not know why, but this pair of glasses I can see out of really well, but this other pair seems to bother me.”
+I bought them both simultaneously, assuming they had the same prescription.
+I went to my eye doctor in the States, showed her my glasses, and said, “I do not know why, but I can see out of this pair of glasses well, but this other pair seems to bother me.”

 She checked them both, and they were two different prescriptions.
-Even though I had purchased the eyeglasses at the same time, the Optical shop gave me two different eyeglasses prescriptions.
+Even though I had purchased the eyeglasses simultaneously, the optical shop gave me two different eyeglass prescriptions.
 I am not sure if I had my prescription with me would have helped, but at least I would have known what was correct and what was not.

 At A Bus On A Dusty Road, we talk about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.